Palliative Care for Better Quality of Life Now

-Can I Have Rurative Treatment Together with Palliative Care?
+Can I Have Curative Treatment Together with Palliative Care?

 Absolutely.
 Your treatment choices are up to you.
 You can get palliative care at the same time as treatment meant to cure you.

 Who Else, Besides the Patient, Can Benefit?

 Everyone involved!
-Patients as well as family and caregivers are the special focus of palliative care.
-Your doctors and nurses benefit, too, because they know they are meeting your needs by providing care and treatment that reduces your suffering and improves your quality of life.
+Patients, as well as family and caregivers, are the special focus of palliative care.
+Your healthcare team benefits too, because they know they are meeting your needs by providing care and treatment that reduces your suffering and improves your quality of life.
 Palliative care provides an added layer of support for persons with serious illness and their families in the setting of routine medical care.
-Most importantly, it is provided at the same time as all other medical treatments, including those to cure disease and those to prolong life.
+Most importantly, it is provided at the same time as all other medical treatments, including those to cure disease.

 What Are Some Common Misconceptions of Palliative Care?

 The biggest misconception is that palliative care is what we do when there is nothing else to be done – that it is only focused on care for the dying.
-A key message is that palliative care is appropriate for anyone with a serious illness regardless of life expectancy, regardless of what we think the outcome is.
+A key message is that palliative care is appropriate for anyone with a serious illness regardless of life expectancy, or what we think the outcome is.

 The second misconception is that palliative care is the same as hospice.
-Hospice is a specialized form of care focused on improving quality of life for people in the last six months of life.
+Hospice is a specialized care focused on improving quality of life for people in the last six months of life.
 Palliative care is a natural bridge to hospice for many patients, but many patients who are cared for with palliative care will never need hospice.

 The third misconception is that it is expensive and not covered by Medicare or other insurance programs.
 That is not the case.
-It is covered by Medicare and Medicaid and by all third party payer insurance.
+It is covered by Medicare and Medicaid and by most insurance plans.

 Can I Get Palliative Care If I Am at Home?

 Yes.
-Before you are discharged from the hospital, you, your doctor and the palliative care team will discuss outpatient palliative care options that are best for your needs and goals of care.
+Before you are discharged from the hospital, the palliative care team will discuss outpatient palliative care options that are best for your needs and goals of care.

 What Is the Difference Between Hospice and Palliative Care?